orcasound/orcasite/README.md

 From here you can run the [commands below](#getting-everything-running) to get everything started.

 > **Note**
-> The `docker-compose` setup uses bind mounting for the source files, which means if you edit the source on your host file system, the changes will get picked up and hot reloaded in your browser.
+> The `docker-compose` setup uses bind mounting for the source files, which means if you edit the source on your host file system, the changes will get picked up and live reloaded in your browser.

 #### Set up directly on machine